 When the National Museum of Hungary and EMI wanted a piano mover to transport Beethoven’s original Broadwood Fortepiano on a European Tour who do you think they asked?
-Yes, you guessed it they came to your Kent-based family run removals company, Colin Batt Removals.
+Yes, you guessed it they came to your family-run, award-winning removals company, Colin Batt Removals.
 We were selected as the exclusive piano mover for this unique and priceless instrument during the Beethoven Broadwood Fortepiano Tour.

 Beethoven and the Proper Gift